apache/cloudstack-www/blog/2022-11-30-cloudstack-collaboration-conference-2022-roundup.md

 <strong>About Daan Hoogland:</strong>

 Daan Hoogland has been a software developer in about all roles available in the field, starting in 1991.
-Provisioning has been a recurring theme in his carreer.
+Provisioning has been a recurring theme in his career.
 Functional design, Programming, Testing and also Functional Management and Operations, have been his main responsibilities over the years.
 At present He works as a software engineer at Shapeblue Ltd. and as a Technical Official at World Triathlon and the NTB (Dutch triathlon organisation) and is a Pilates - and Triathlon trainer.

 &nbsp;